Complying with ADA Standards for Accessible Design Webinar Series

 Continuing Education Credit Information

-HalfMoon Education Inc. is registered as a continuing education provider with the American Institute of Architects Continuing Education System (No. J885).
-Only full participation is reportable to the AIA/CES.
-Please visit www.halfmoonseminars.org to view complete AIA/CES information under each course listing.
-HalfMoon Education is an approved continuing education sponsor for engineers in Florida, Indiana (License No. CE21700059), Maryland, New Jersey (Approval No. 24GP00000700), North Carolina, and North Dakota.
-HalfMoon Education is deemed an approved continuing education sponsor for New York engineers and architects.
+HalfMoon Education Inc. is approved as a continuing education provider by the American Institute of Architects (No. J885).
+HalfMoon Education is an approved continuing education sponsor for engineers in Florida, Indiana (License No. CE21700059), Maryland, New Jersey (Approval No. 24GP00000700), New York (NYSED Sponsor No. 35), North Carolina, and North Dakota.
+HalfMoon Education is deemed an approved continuing education sponsor for New York architects.

-HalfMoon Education is an International Code Council (ICC) Preferred Provider (No. 1232).
-Available or pending CEUs are shown under webinar listings.
-Current CEU information is available at www.halfmoonseminars.org.
+HalfMoon Education is an International Code Council Preferred Provider (No. 1232).
+See each qualified webinar listing for CEUs available or pending approval.

 Participation and knowledge retention will be verified for these webinar events.
 Certificates of completion will be provided upon successful completion of the quiz at the end of each webinar, and earned LUs will be reported to the AIA/CES.